© 2018 Hulu, LLC | all rights reserved

 Hulu employs ABF to identify anomalies.
 The specifics of its ABF techniques are kept confidential for security purposes.
 They are disclosed only to MRC auditors as part of the audit process.

-Filtration is applied against Hulu’s entire traffic across the Web, Mobile Web, and Mobile In-App platforms.
+Filtration is applied against Hulu’s entire traffic across the Web, Mobile In-App and OTT platforms.
 No subsets or sampling techniques are used.

 When Impression and Completion beacons are received by the server, they undergo validation to ensure critical parameters aren’t missing.
 They are also evaluated to see whether parameter values are contradictory.
 Any beacons that fail either type of validation are discarded ahead of any further processing.
 In the unlikely event Hulu’s log files are corrupted, Akamai is capable of resending beacons for Hulu to reprocess.

-An analysis of IVT during Q4 of 2016 shows that IVT typically fluctuates at immaterial levels.
+An analysis of IVT during Q1 of FY2024 shows that IVT typically fluctuates at immaterial levels.

 When significant changes to Hulu’s filtration methods and / or technology are implemented, Hulu issues a statement to clients with active or upcoming Ad Campaigns.
 This is reserved for situations where notification provides a discernible benefit to clients.
 For security purposes, Hulu discloses as little as possible when it comes to its filtration techniques.
 Disclosures will be accordingly high-level.